pterm/pterm/README.md

 func main() {
 	pterm.DefaultSection.Println("This is a section!")
-	pterm.Info.Println("And here is some letters.\nThis letters could be anything.\nBasically it's just a placeholder") pterm.DefaultSection.Println("This is another section!")
+	pterm.Info.Println("And here is some text.\nThis text could be anything.\nBasically it's just a placeholder") pterm.DefaultSection.Println("This is another section!")
-	pterm.Info.Println("And this is\nmore placeholder letters")
+	pterm.Info.Println("And this is\nmore placeholder text")
 }

 ```